JosephNeilG/library_4a/README.md

 ## Troubleshooting / FAQ

 - **Q: How do I regenerate an expired token?**
-  **A:** To regenerate an expired token, you need to log in again by providing valid credentials.
-The new token will be issued upon successful authentication.
+  **A:** To regenerate an expired token, simply use a valid token to make any request to the API.
+The system will validate your token and automatically generate a new one upon successful processing of the request, ensuring continuous access without needing to log in again.

 - **Q: Why am I getting a "Token is invalid" error?**
   **A:** This error occurs if the token is either malformed or has expired.
 Ensure the token is correctly formatted and that it is not expired.
 If necessary, regenerate a new token.